SteveMayze/leawood_gateway/README.md

 The purpose of the Hub is to act as a gateway between the radio units (currently XBee) and the application (i.e. database).
 Once the process starts up it will launch three other independent threads

 1. Message handler to control the messages too and from the radio units.
-2. MQTT subscriber to react to messages from the radio units and post the data to the application via REST.
+2. An internal queue is used to react to messages from the radio units and post the data to the application via REST.
-3. MQTT subscriber to receive messages from the application and post to the message handler.
+3. An internal queue is used to receive messages from the application and post to the message handler.

 The purpose of these independent threads is to ensure that the thread that monitors the radio unit has sole access to the serial port.